Ukraine's creditors agree 2-year freeze on $20 bln overseas debt | Business

 DEBT RELIEF With Ukraine facing an estimated economic contraction of as much as 45% in 2022, bilateral creditors including the United States, Britain and Japan had also backed a debt repayment delay and a group of governments in the Paris Club agreed to suspend payments until the end of 2023.

 "This will improve the foreign currency cash flow for Ukraine, but by itself it's unlikely to be sufficient to stabilize FX reserves," said Carlos de Sousa, emerging markets debt portfolio manager at Vontobel Asset Management.
-Ukraine's international reserves fell from $28.1 billion in March to $22.4 billion at the end of July.
+Ukraine's international reserves fell to $22.4 billion at the end of July from $28.1 billion in March.

 A comprehensive debt restructuring is expected following the debt freeze, De Sousa said, as it is "unlikely" that Ukraine will be able to regain market access in two years.
 Ukraine completed a $15 billion debt restructuring in late 2015 after an economic crisis linked to a Russian-backed insurgency in its industrial east.
 The deal left it with a large number of payments due annually between 2019 and 2027, and it returned to international markets in 2017.